 Facilities that want to generate part of their own power requirements and sell electricity surpluses will need to negotiate with electricity distribution network owners.
-The Queensland Government has guides about connecting to electricity and natural gas distribution networks.
-You can also visit Ergon Energy's website for more information and enquiries about connecting a biogas business to the electricity distribution network.
+Visit Ergon Energy's website for more information and enquiries about connecting a biogas business to the electricity distribution network.

 Methane capture and carbon offsets